Anirudh-S-Kumar/CG-Notes/docs/cg/implicit_modelling.md

 where $h$ has finite support.

-!!! note "My Commentary"

-    I am having a hard time understanding why we are doing this, but this is what I've gathered so far

-    - we are trying to represent complex geometries using simple primitives.
-    - The idea is to represent a complex geometry as a sum of simple primitives.
-    - The primitives are defined by their distance to the skeleton.
-    - The fall-off filter function is used to blend the primitives together.

 ### Super-elliptic blending

 Given two functions $f_A$ and $f_B$, denote a more general blending operator as $A \diamond B $ The Ricchi blend is defined as